fluent/fluentd-docs/README.md

 If you'd like to propose an edit to the Fluentd docs, please fork this repo and send us a pull request.

+## Multiple language support

+English article is maintained by Fluentd team.
+Another language article, e.g. ja, is maintained by the community.
+So some articles may be outdated.
+If you find outedated article, please send pull request to this repository.

 # Install

     $ gem install bundler